 Indian Style Shakshuka Recipe is a delicious twist to the traditional shakshuka.
-Little pockets of eggs served on a thick tomato and pepper sauce is the perfect combination for breakfast.
-It is spicy, tangy and saucy – the best of all flavors right in one plate.
+Little pockets of eggs served on a thick tomato and onion Indian style sauce are the perfect, gluten-free, wholesome breakfast.
+It is spicy, tangy, and saucy – the best of all breakfast flavors in one plate.
 Serve shakshuka straight from the pan or dig in with the chunks of soft bread.

 If you’ve never tried or heard of this Israeli breakfast dish, I highly urge you to try this shakshuka recipe.

-The whole premise of shakshuka is centered around the combination of tomatoes and eggs which are a perfect blend – the tanginess and juiciness of the tomatoes and the soft creaminess of the eggs are a match unlike any other.
-The tomato sauce is spiced with a hint of Indian spices and has small pockets of perfectly runny eggs.
+The whole premise of shakshuka recipe is centered around the combination of tomatoes and eggs which are a perfect blend – the tanginess and juiciness of the tomatoes and the soft creaminess of the eggs are a match unlike any other.

-The simplicity of this dish also is its biggest selling point – local flavors, good protein, and a nicely spiced base.
+The simplicity of this dish also is its biggest selling point – fresh flavors, good protein, and super easy to make.

 What Country is Shakshuka From?

 Shakshuka originated in Africa but later got recognition in Middle Eastern Cuisine.
 Today, Shakshuka is credited as an Israeli dish.